top of page

 4. Proponents with other funding sources (internal or in-kind contributions, CMHC seed funding, BC Housing pre-development funding, etc.) will be regarded positively.

-• CHA Executive Director presents the completed RHF application proposal to the CHA Executive Committee who will: (a) approve the proponent application proposal; (b) request further information from the proponent; or (c) deny the proponent.
+• CHA Executive Director presents the completed RHF proposal to the CHA Executive Committee who will: (a) approve the proposal; (b) request further information from the proposal; or (c) decline the proposal

 • If approved, CHA Executive Director will present a proposal to the CVRD Board for approval of funds disbursement.